barbasa/JSUnderTheHood/OBJECTS_AND_FUNCTIONS.md

 Arguments
 ---------
 The *arguments* keyword contains the arguments passed to a JS function.
-It looks like an array but it is slightly different.
+It looks like an array but it is not a proper JS array, check [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments) why.

 ```javascript
 function doStuff(name,surname,lang) {